51Degrees/specifications/pipeline-specification/required-examples.md

 ## Suggested Examples

-The examples in the reference implementations demonstrate determination of a star sign from a birthdate, and do so in a number of different ways:
+The examples in the reference implementations demonstrate determination of a star sign from a birth date, and do so in a number of different ways:

 - Using client side Evidence, the example prompts the user for a date using a JavaScript dialog box, in Java this is implemented using Spring MVC